curtispuetz/pypp-cli/notes.md

 reference you would do a: Ref[MyElementType] = my_list[0].
 - You can use 'list_reserve' to reserve space in a list.
 It does nothing for the Python interpreter, but for the C++ provides a potential performance boost just the std::vector.reserve() function does.
-- Don't name anything in your dataclass methods the same names as your dataclass fields.
+- Don't name anything in your class methods the same names as your class fields.
 Because it will break the C++.